cleanflight/cleanflight/docs/development/Development.md

 2. `git checkout master`
 3. `git fetch cleanflight`
 4. `git merge cleanflight/master`
+5. `git push origin master` is as an optional step to update your fork on github.

 You can also perform the git commands using the git client inside Eclipse.
 Refer to the Eclipse git manual.